bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 And there's actually versioning a new venue that you want your idea or your code to get in.
 And this is something that James is working on, which is this Bitcoin inquisition.
-James, as part of the process or what you're going through, do you see that you wanna have OpVault activated there now?
+James, as part of the process or what you're going through, do you see that you wanna have `OP_VAULT` activated there now?
 Is that like the playground where ideas that are truly valuable get activated in Bitcoin Inquisition?

 James O'Beirne: 00:57:16

-Yeah, I think so because it used to be if you wanted to play with a pending soft fork, you had to wait until that soft fork got enough consensus to go to TestNet, and then you could do TestNet transactions.
+Yeah, I think so because it used to be if you wanted to play with a pending soft fork, you had to wait until that soft fork got enough consensus to go to testnet, and then you could do testnet transactions.
-But a soft fork being on TestNet kind of signifies that it's slated for mainnet.
+But a soft fork being on testnet kind of signifies that it's slated for mainnet.
 So Inquisitions is nice because we can just kind of do whatever we want there and play with ideas and actually have persistence in terms of test data.
 So yeah, I think it's a great institution.
 I mean, obviously, Vaults hasn't hit Inquisition yet, but I'm really hopeful for it.

 Sjors Provoost: 00:57:50

-But does Inquisition run on the regular SIGNET?
+But does Inquisition run on the regular signet?
-Because in principle, you can have a custom SIGNET for every single softfork proposal.
+Because in principle, you can have a custom signet for every single softfork proposal.
 I guess it's nice to have a lot of sample transactions in a real blockchain and faucets and infrastructure like that ready to go.

 James O'Beirne: 00:58:04